Workflow Is Not a Strategy: Why Management of Change Must Be Designed as a Lifecycle

 Looking Ahead: Architecture as Strategy

-In Part 3 of this series, we will examine how the architectural choices organizations make—particularly the decision between fixed and configurable MOC systems—determine whether their MOC programs can adapt to evolving operational realities or become constrained by their own digital infrastructure.
+In Part 3 of this series, The Architecture Decisions That Determines Whether MOC Succeeds or Fails, we will examine how the architectural choices organizations make—particularly the decision between fixed and configurable MOC systems—determine whether their MOC programs can adapt to evolving operational realities or become constrained by their own digital infrastructure.

 About the Series